Buddha Blue (PTC) : Tout ce que les parents doivent savoir sur ce cannabinoïde de synthèse dangereux

 Buddha Blue / PTC: what are we talking about?

-Contrary to a common belief, these products are not natural cannabis.
+Contrary to a common misconception, these products are not natural cannabis.
 Synthetic cannabinoids are chemically made molecules that mimic some effects of THC by binding to cannabinoid receptors in the brain.
 But their effects can be much stronger, unpredictable, and dangerous.

 Form